 Apparently Rachel Carson no longer provides enough inspiration to environmentalists.
 They are now going back to find environmental messages written long before the first Earth Day was commemorated.

 A trio of academics at the Modern Language Association’s (MLA) annual convention took obligatory swipes at conservative critics of the president in a panel on his best-selling memoir, Dreams from My Father.
 Oddly enough, though, they confirmed the essential facts behind much of the naysayers’ criticisms of that volume.

 Usually when a group gets “mission creep,” it’s because they’ve accomplished their original mission.

 The recent Modern Language Association (MLA) held a session called, “Vulnerable Expression and the Arab Uprisings” to take a closer look at the post-Arab Spring world.

-Find out what the War on Terror and the Cold War have in common in the latest issue of Accuracy in Academia’s monthly Campus Report newsletter.
+Find out what English professors are teaching in the latest issue of Accuracy in Academia’s monthly Campus Report newsletter.